axioned/handbook/src/content/docs/Processes/Testing/overview.md

 ### Client UAT (User Acceptance Testing)

-**When to perform:** Once Axioned QA has been given a “pass” and the Axioned PM has notified the Client PM (central point of contact/product owner) that Client UAT can be commenced.
+**When to perform:** Once Axioned QA has been given a "pass" and the Axioned PM has notified the Client PM (central point of contact/product owner) that Client UAT can be commenced.

 **Purpose:** To support go-live approval.

 **Expectations/Methods to be used:**

 - Management of Client UAT and creation of Client UAT test cases is the responsibility of the Client.
 Unless indicated in writing otherwise, upfront (at the start of the engagement).
 - Axioned will hand-over the solution to the Client for User Acceptance Testing (UAT).
-This is when the Client will review and ensure that it meets the Client’s requirements (documented at an earlier stage in the project).
+This is when the Client will review and ensure that it meets the Client's requirements (documented at an earlier stage in the project).
 - Before Client UAT begins, Axioned will set up and provide access to an issue logging tool/google sheet and instruct the Client (through the format of an example issue) re: expected entry and formatting of logging issues, so that the Axioned team can easily reproduce the problem and fix/re-test.
-The Client is expected to identify and remove any duplicate issues they might have identified and logged before “submitting” to Axioned.
+The Client is expected to identify and remove any duplicate issues they might have identified and logged before "submitting" to Axioned.
 - Client UAT includes the Client validating fixes for previously logged issues.
 - Significant issues identified during Client UAT in the areas of performance or code review will be addressed by Axioned.
 Axioned will support this process and work with the Client team to prioritise and facilitate any reasonable changes.